 Archer's Oh, So Central Midtown West Hotel

 Conveniently nestled in the heart of midtown Manhattan on 38th Street between Fifth and Sixth Avenues, Archer Hotel New York is the perfect address for access to the best of the Big Apple.
-A few steps from our front door are many ever-so-popular things to do in New York, including Bryant Park, Times Square, the Theatre District, the Empire State Building and Fifth Avenue shopping.
+A few steps from our front door are many ever-so-popular things to do in New York City, including Bryant Park, Times Square, the Theatre District, the Empire State Building and Fifth Avenue shopping.
 Suitable for all occasions, no other hotel in midtown makes your trip as comfortable or complete.